RedX1000/OpenLogger/README.md

 ### Potential or planned updates
 * Better legacy interface support; I don't test with it much.
 Legacy interface can log clues and perform lag detection checks, but I do not have a reroll window detection set for legacy mode, and I would need to iron out any bugs or kinks that appear.
 Use at your own risk.
-* Allowing the user to deposit or withdraw a reward or value into or out of `localStorage` directly in case of a misread.
 * Allowing download of last clue reward captured. <br><br>

 ### Special thanks